-ROC curves of absolute 6MWD and % predicted 6MWD by each of four reference equations at baseline and on treatment are shown in figure 3.
-There were no significant differences in AUC of absolute versus each expression of % predicted 6MWD for predicting 2-yr mortality at baseline or on treatment (table 4).
+Receiver-operating characteristic curves of absolute 6MWD and % predicted 6MWD by each of four reference equations at baseline and on treatment are shown in Figure 3.
+There were no significant differences in AUC of absolute versus each expression of % predicted 6MWD for predicting 2-year mortality at baseline or on treatment (Table 4).
 In addition, there were no significant differences in AUC among % predicted 6MWD by the four reference equations.
-The optimal thresholds of absolute 6MWD and each expression of % predicted 6MWD at baseline and on treatment for predicting 2-yr mortality had modest sensitivity and specificity.
-The thresholds of absolute 6MWD and 6MWD b) Enright and Sherrill [11] % predicted 6MWD d) GIBBONS et al. [12] % predicted 6MWD
+The optimal thresholds of absolute 6MWD and each expression of % predicted 6MWD at baseline and on treatment for predicting 2-year mortality had modest sensitivity and specificity.
+The thresholds of absolute 6MWD and % predicted 6MWD by Troosters, Gibbons and Chetta equations on treatment had slightly higher sensitivity and specificity than those at baseline, but the respective differences in AUC between baseline and treatment did not reach statistical significance.
+This analysis was repeated including only patients diagnosed from 2003 onwards as the 6MWT protocol changed at that point and the results were similar (Table 1 and Figure 2 in the online supplement).